forcedotcom/cli/releasenotes/sfdx/README.md

     |`force:org:list`|`org list`|
     |`force:org:display`|`org display`|

-    These are the deprecated commands, along with the command you should use instead.
+    These are the deprecated commands, along with the new commands you should use instead.
 For each command, you can still use colons instead of spaces, such as `org:create:sandbox`.

     |Deprecated command|Use this command instead|
     |-----------------------|---------|